 Mam Tor is the largest of a small group of hillforts in the Peak District and has defences consisting of a rampart, ditch and counterscarp bank.
 The single bank, 7.6m to 9.1m above a bedrock cut ditch 1.8m deep by 1.8m wide, encloses a tongue-shaped area of about 6.5ha.
 There are indications of a double-inturned entrance at the N end and a semi-inturned entrance to the south.
 A portion of the defences at the SE have been destroyed by land slides.
 The evidence suggests that there were possibly three phases of construction of the defences: (1) A timber palisade or revetment, (2) an earlier rampart and (3) the present rampart and ditch.

 The hillfort is a nationally important archaeological site dating from the Bronze Age and is looked after by the National Trust and Historic England as a Scheduled Monument (NHLE: 1011206).
-The internal features include evidence of occupation in the form of prehistoric huts and platforms, two barrows (NT Sites 60454 and 60455) and the Peak Forest Wall (NT Site 60467).
+The internal features include evidence of occupation in the form of prehistoric huts and platforms, two barrows (NT Sites 60454 and 60455) and the remains of the 17th-century Peak Forest Wall (NT Site 60467).

 [1 -2] Visible signs of occupation are the so-called "hut platforms" - scoops all around the hill crest, up to 5m in diameter, cut into the slopes.
 These are so numerous as to question whether they are all occupation remains, some are likely to be quarry hollows or working areas.
 Several platforms were excavated by Manchester University in 1965-9 (see ENA1106), one of which was found to contain an internal hearth, yielding pottery and finds of the Middle and Late Bronze Age together with charcoal dated to the same period by means of radiocarbon dating.
 Finds included vast quantities of pottery and also a polished stone axe, a bronze axe fragment, 4 whetstones and fragments of shale bracelets.
 The 1960s excavations were written up by Dr. D. G. Coombs and F.H.
 Thompson in 1979 as an article in the Derbyshire Archaeology Journal (Volume 99) and the finds from the excavations are held at Sheffield Museum, some of which are on display.
 A study of the aerial photographs show that the distribution of these hut features is not uniform over the hill - there appears to be a clear area in the NW section.
 Some of the photographs appear to show the features in groups (SZE8300 & SZE10240).